-The polls are open from 6am-9pm in Beacon.
+The polls are open from 6 am to 9 pm in Beacon.

-If you’re looking for where to vote for your Ward, then you can click here to see the list of locations we compiled, which includes easy links to maps to see which District within a Ward you are in.
+If you’re looking for where to vote for your Ward, then you can click here to see the list of locations we compiled, including easy links to maps to see which District within a Ward you reside in.
 Or even if you don’t know what Ward you are in, you can find out by following those links.

 What Is It Like?
 How Do I Cast My Vote?